-The JD/MA in Religion program facilitates an interdisciplinary and comparative study of law and religion and encourages students whose academic or career interests require gaining competence in both disciplines.
+The JD/MA in Religious Studies dual-degree program facilitates an interdisciplinary and comparative study of law and religion and encourages students whose academic or career interests require gaining competence in both disciplines.

-Interested students can combine the three-year law curriculum and the two-year MA curriculum into a four-year program.
+Interested students can combine the three-year law curriculum and the two-year MA curriculum into a four-year dual-degree program.
 Students will first complete a year of work in the Department for the Study of Religions.
 Years 2 and 3 will be completed in the School of Law.
-For the 4th year, students will enroll in each school for one semester, completing any remaining degree requirements and elective courses that are joint-degree appropriate.
+For the 4th year, students will enroll in each school for one semester, completing any remaining degree requirements and elective courses that are appropriate for the dual-degree.

 Law School Requirements